scidsg/hushline/docs/threat-model.md

 ### Assumptions About the World

-- The security assumptions of RSA (4096-bit GPG and SSH keys) are valid.
-- The security assumptions of Passlib with randomly generated salts are valid.
+- The security assumptions of 'bcrypt' with randomly generated salts are valid.
 - The security/anonymity assumptions of Tor and the Onion service protocol are valid.
 - The security assumptions of Hush Line dependencies, specifically Debian, the Linux kernel, application packages, and application dependencies, are valid.